TatuArvela/magic/README.md

 #### For 3.0.0 release

-* Add release workflow
+* Create release workflow, which will
+  * Run when a version tag is created on GitHub
-  * Release `tatuarvela-magic` to Test PyPI
+  * Release `tatuarvela-magic` to TestPyPI
-* Tag release 3.0.0
+* Test the release with tag v3.0.0-rc.1
 * Verify result
-* Update release workflow
+* Update release workflow to use PyPI
+* Tag release v3.0.0
-  * Release as `tatuarvela-magic` to PyPI
+  * Release `tatuarvela-magic` to PyPI

 #### For 3.X.X releases